 International Trade

-When engaging in cross-border transactions, sellers often require assurance that the buyer has the financial capability to pay for the goods or services.
-A BCL can help establish trust between the trading partners, especially when they don’t have a long-standing relationship.
+In cross-border transactions, sellers often need assurance that the buyer can pay for the goods or services.
+A BCL can help establish trust between trading partners, especially without a long-standing relationship.
+B2B payment solutions such as Bancoli’s Global Payment Gateway can also provide rapid confirmation for international transactions.

-The International Chamber of Commerce (ICC) reports that businesses widely use BCLs in international trade, with an estimated 10-15% of global trade relying on these instruments.
+The International Chamber of Commerce (ICC) reports that businesses use BCLs in international trade, with an estimated 10 to 15 percent of global trade involving these instruments.

 Globe with connected currency symbols.
 Illustrating international trade and the role of bank letters.
 Keyphrase: "What is a Bank Letter".